anderssandstrom/ecmc_avs_fat_sat/README_gui.md

 #### Issue a positioning command:

 1. Ensure that it is safe for the motor to be powered and move.
 Always have the E-stop within reach.
+2. Ensure that there are no error code.
+If error, try to reset by the "Reset Error"
-2. Ensure that the VELO field contains a resonable velocity.
+3. Ensure that the VELO field contains a resonable velocity.
-3. Enable the amplifier by pushing the CNEN button.
+4. Enable the amplifier by pushing the CNEN button.
 The CNEN button should turn green and the status "enabled" should show "1". can take a few seconds.
-4. Enter a new target position in the "VAL" field.
+5. Enter a new target position in the "VAL" field.
 The motor should start rotating twoards the new target position.
+6. The motor can be stopped by pressing the "STOP" button (or in worst case CNEN button (not good for electronics) or finaly E-Stop button).

 #### Issue a jog command:

 1. Ensure that it is safe for the motor to be powered and move.
 Always have the E-stop within reach.
+2. Ensure that there are no error code.
+If error, try to reset by the "Reset Error"
-2. Ensure that the JVEL field contains a resonable velocity.
+3. Ensure that the JVEL field contains a resonable velocity.
-3. Enable the amplifier by pushing the CNEN button.
+4. Enable the amplifier by pushing the CNEN button.
 The CNEN button should turn green and the status "enabled" should show "1". can take a few seconds.
-4. Press the "JOGF" button for forward motion or the "JOGR" button for backward motion.
+5. Press the "JOGF" button for forward motion or the "JOGR" button for backward motion.
-5. The motor can be stopped by pressing the "STOP" button.
+6. The motor can be stopped by pressing the "STOP" button (or in worst case CNEN button (not good for electronics) or finaly E-Stop button).